 Why is it important to floss?

 Brushing your teeth only covers approximately 60% of your teeth’s surfaces.
 Flossing helps to care for all areas of your mouth by allowing you to remove plaque and bacteria from the narrow spaces in between your teeth and down to your gumline.
 This can prevent tooth decay, gum disease and bad breath.

 Why does my breath smell bad?

-One of the main causes of bad breath is inadequate dental hygiene and the first step in combatting bad breath is to ensure good oral hygiene habits.
-If you brush and floss regularly and still suffer from bad breath, we recommend you discuss this with your dentist in order to further evaluate the cause and possible treatment options.
+One of the main causes of bad breath is inadequate dental hygiene.
+The first – and best – step to combatting bad breath is good oral hygiene habits.
+If you brush and floss regularly and still suffer from bad breath, we recommend you discuss this with your dentist to further evaluate the cause and possible treatment options.

-We allocate specific time throughout the day to cater for unexpected emergencies, and in cases where these times have been filled, we will be as flexible as possible and endeavor to provide some relief that day.
+It is always best to visit the dentist as soon as you notice something doesn’t feel right, as this gives us the best possible chance of providing a simple and cost-effective solution.
+We allocate specific times throughout the day to deal with dental emergencies and in cases that these times have been filled, we will be as flexible as possible and endeavour to provide some relief that day.

 Is Floss Family Dental a preferred provider for my health fund?

 Floss is a preferred provider for the HCF More for Teeth Program.
 We – of course – accept all other private health insurances, you may just find there is a gap for your treatment.

 Floss bulk bills for children aged 2 – 17 who are eligible for the Child Dental Benefits Scheme.
 Eligible families receive a letter confirming their eligibility from Medicare.
 Click here for more information on this schedule, or to check your eligibility.